How to DIY Your Own Dayton Brewery Walking Tour

-Why you should visit: The Carillon Brewing Company is located in the beautiful Carillon Historical Park, which makes it a perfect day trip all on its own.
+The Carillon Brewing Company isn’t located near the rest, but it is in the beautiful Carillon Historical Park which makes it a perfect day trip all on its own.
 Walk around the grounds and museum, and then visit the Carillon Brewing Company for lunch or dinner and a couple pints.
-Just be warned, though, the only house brews here are sour beer… it’s worth trying, but definitely is an acquired taste!
+Just be warned, though, the only house brews here are sour beer… it’s worth trying, but definitely an acquired taste.

-Next: Drive to Fifth Street Brewpub to start your walking tour of Dayton’s breweries
+Next: Drive to Fifth Street Brewpub to start your Dayton brewery walking tour.

 I recommend: Start your walking brewery tour of Dayton here!
 Also, try the mint cookie stout.

-Next: walk 13 minutes to Toxic Brew Company
+Next: Walk 11 minutes to Toxic Brew Company

 Next: Walk 7 minutes to Warped Wing Brewing Company

-Next: Walk four minutes to the Dayton Beer Co.
+Next: Walk 4 minutes to the Dayton Beer Co.

 Next: Walk 4 minutes to Lock 27 Brewing

 I recommend: The ghost pepper beer!
 It’s super spicy but has a great chocolatey flavor.
 Also, try the food.
-The wings, pretzels, and salmon we ate were all amazing.
+The wings, pretzels, and salmon we ate were all really good.

-Crafted and Cured This bar is near the Oregon District, only a few minutes from Toxic Brew Pub.
-The bar has 60 beers and ciders on tap, and an old fashioned vintage ambiance.
-They also have a meat and cheese bar, where they serve delicious charcuterie platters.
+Crafted and Cured: This bar is near the Oregon District, only a few minutes from Toxic Brew Pub.
+Crafted and Cured has 60 beers and ciders on tap to enjoy in their old-fashioned vintage ambiance.
+They also have a meat and cheese bar where you can create your own charcuterie platters.
 Finally, you can grab some beers or a bottle of wine to go from their retail selection as well.
-The food isn’t cheap, but it’s unique, delicious, and presented well.
-You can learn more about it here… it’s definitely worth checking out in my opinion.
+The food isn’t cheap, but it’s definitely good.
+Learn more about it here!

-Ok, these are the six companies that make up my Dayton brewery guide.
-However, I’m not gonna leave it at just that!
+Everything listed above is located downtown and makes up my DIY Dayton brewery walking tour.
+However, I’m not gonna leave it at just that.
 I also took the time to track down the names and locations of every brewery within reasonable driving distance, for those of you that are ready to branch out for more.
-I haven’t been to these yet, but am hoping to check a few more off my list while I’m home for the holidays.
-Eight more local breweries as listed below, sorted by location.
+Ten more local breweries are listed below, sorted by location.

 Star City Brewery Company 319 S 2nd St, Miamisburg, OH 45342 Website